 Non-PA residents: For most states, your polling place is provided when you confirm your registration status at https://www.headcount.org/verify-voter-registration/.
 If you're registration is still being processed, google "find polling place" and your state.

-In addition to a registration deadline, each state has a deadline to apply for an absentee ballot, and another deadline for submitting your ballot.
-In Pennsylvania, absentee ballot applications for the primary election must be received by your county elections office by 5 PM on Tuesday, April 21, and completed ballots must be received by the same office by 8 PM on Tuesday, April 28.
-For the general election, absentee ballot applications are due by 5 PM on Tuesday, October 27, and completed ballots must be received by 8 PM on Tuesday, November 3.
-These deadlines do not leave a lot of time to receive an absentee ballot in the mail, complete it, and mail it back to the elections office, so plan on applying for your absentee ballot well ahead of the deadlines if you can.
+In addition to a registration deadline, each state has a deadline to apply for a mail-in ballot, and another deadline for submitting your ballot.
+In Pennsylvania, mail-in ballot applications for the primary election must be received by your county elections office by 5 PM on Tuesday, May 11, and completed ballots must be postmarked (or received if you return it by hand) by 8 PM on Tuesday, May 18.
+For the municipal election, mail-in ballot applications are due by 5 PM on Tuesday, October 26, and completed ballots must be received by 8 PM on Tuesday, November 2.
+These deadlines do not leave a lot of time to receive an ballot in the mail, complete it, and mail it back to the elections office, so plan on applying for your absentee ballot well ahead of the deadlines if you can.

 For other states' deadlines, go to https://www.usvotefoundation.org/vote/state-elections/state-election-dates-deadlines.htm.

-Non-PA residents: Google "vote by mail" and your state for information on how to apply for and complete your absentee ballot.
+Non-PA residents: Google "vote by mail" and your state for information on how to apply for and complete your mail-in ballot.